Differences between revisions 19 and 20

 The GNOME Foundation coordinates the overall program and pays the interns.
-Karen Sandler and Marina Zhurakhinskaya coordinate the overall OPW program.
+Karen Sandler, Marina Zhurakhinskaya and Sarah Sharp (former kernel coordinator) coordinate the overall Outreachy program.
 Each separate open source project has a coordinator that communicates with project applicants, interns, and mentors.
-Sarah Sharp is the coordinator for the Linux Kernel project in OPW.
+Julia Lawall is the coordinator for the Linux Kernel.

 What's the timeline?

 Outreachy internships run twice yearly, from May to August and December to March.
 This allows the internships to happen during the northern and southern hemisphere summers, when college students are likely to have time off.